 Drink a Beer at Stone Brewing Company in Escondido

 Stone Brewing Company was one of the first San Diego craft breweries to really make a mark on a national (and now even international) scale and helped put the San Diego beer scene on the map.
-Though they have several restaurants and tasting rooms in San Diego County now, the original is still the best, in my opinion, and is located in Escondido.
-It has a decently sized indoor dining area that looks into the brewing room, but it's the outside area that really holds the charm with a massive beer garden complete with walking trails, ponds and bonfire pits.
+Though they have several restaurants and tasting rooms in San Diego County now, the original is still the best and is located in Escondido.
+It has a decently sized indoor dining area that looks into the brewing room, but it's the outside area that really holds the charm with a massive beer garden complete with walking trails, ponds, and bonfire pits.